Spousal Maintenance Concerns

 One question I’m asked is, “If my spouse has to pay me maintenance, how long will he or she have to pay?”
 There is no set answer, but the biggest consideration is probably the length of your marriage.
 The new law enacted by New York State in early 2016 sets forth guidelines based upon the duration of your marriage.
 As you can imagine, the longer you’re married, the longer the term of maintenance is likely to be.
 However, the court may also consider other factors, such as medical issues, other available assets, job history, and ability to earn income, in setting a term of maintenance.

-If you have any further spousal maintenance questions, please contact the law office of Buffalo divorce attorneys Cole, Sorrentino, Hurley, Hewner & Gambino, P.C. for a free consultation.
+If you have any further spousal maintenance questions, please contact the law office of Buffalo divorce attorneys Cole, Sorrentino, Hurley, Hewner & Gambino, P.C. for a legal consultation.